derPierrre/llm-mas-process-discovery-data/README.md

 # mas-process-discovery

-This is the accompanying repository for the Master Thesis, containing all data and analysis code for multi-agent system process discovery experiments.
+This is the accompanying repository for the paper "Business Process Discovery through Agentic Generative AI" in ICSOC 2025, containing all data and analysis code for multi-agent system process discovery experiments.

 ## Repository Structure